Engage in regular supervision

 “Since starting supervision with Daphne, I feel reinvigorated in my role.
 Daphne has helped me to implement clear structures and boundaries in my work and professional relationships.
 My work with my clients has become more clinical, risk averse, and less reactive.
 This has positively impacted my relationships with colleagues, clients, and stakeholders.
 The best part is – I know this is just the beginning and I still have so much more to learn and gain from my time with Daphne” Family & domestic violence case worker

-The benefits of supervision : with regular supervision you can hope to experience:
+The benefits of online supervision : with regular supervision you can hope to experience:

-A dedicated space and time to regularly reflect on your work/life balance, work impacts, develop self awareness and develop skills and knowledge.
+A dedicated space and time from the convenience of your chosen location to regularly reflect on your work/life balance, work impacts, develop self awareness and develop skills and knowledge.
 Increase your ability to define and identify what can lead to professional burn out and compassion fatigue.
 Develop your understanding of how vicarious and secondary trauma works.
 Increase your ability to develop your resilience and protective factors against the negative effects of professional helping.
 Explore the use of your ‘self’ in case practice, extend your skills into best practice strategies and deepen your knowledge base and work role.

 Guidance and coaching provided by an experienced and accredited mental health social worker with over 30 years experience in the helping industry.